 In December 2017, as last year, Helene Lavoix taught for the Norwegian Defence Intelligence School (NORDIS) intensive training programme.

-As during the previous years, Helene Lavoix taught again at the Paris School of International Affairs of Sciences Po the course “Risk Analysis & Crisis Management” in the Concentration “Global Risks” of the related Masters (from International security to International Public Management or International Energy) for the semester.
+Helene Lavoix taught at the Paris School of International Affairs of Sciences Po the course “Risk Analysis & Crisis Management” in the Concentration “Global Risks” of the related Masters (from International security to International Public Management or International Energy) for the semester.
+The 2020 session was done by zoom.

 At the 3rd ARF (ASEAN Regional Forum) Seminar on Preventive Diplomacy, Mediation and Early Warning Systems in Yangon.